bnuzhouwei/equi-docker/README.md

 docker-compose ps -a
 ```

-* Use database management tools, such as navicat and pgadmin, to build tables for your business.
+* Last, use database management tools, such as navicat and pgadmin, connect to the database server, and create tables and views.

+Tips:

 You could create many apps in a server without conflict: